ashwini-kr-sharma/chipatac2020/04_CHIP_Alignment.md

  ```

-> Compare this `flagstat` output with the alignment statistis identified in the previous section.
+> Compare this `flagstat` output with the alignment statistics identified in the previous section.
 Do you notice a difference

 In the next section, we will perform **peak calling** using these aligned `.bam` files.